cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/built-in-types.md

   These are the properties, also inherited by all `cloudify.nodes.Root` children:

   - `use_external_resource` - Indicate whether the resource exists or if Cloudify should create the resource, true if you are bringing an existing resource, false if you want cloudify to create it; Boolean, false by default.
+In case this property is true, any properties marked as required will not be mandatory.
   - `resource_id` - Property which identifies the external resource, used if the `use_external_resource` is true, in which case must contain a truthy value (e.g. non-empty string).
 Otherwise not required.